psychiatric-genomics-consortium/sex-stratified-depression/README.md

 The ricopili imputation pipeline lifts the data over the build to hg19.
 If a different tool was used for imputation, then you will need to check that your data is aligned with build hg19.
 If your data is not using build hg19, then visit: https://genome.sph.umich.edu/wiki/LiftOver which contains guidance on how best to update the genome build for your data.

 We have prepared sample code using PLINK2, regenie, eigensoft, and R for the remaining steps which is located here: https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/tree/master/post_imputation.
 There are comments at the top of each sample code with instructions.
+The guidance below assumes you will have launched an interactive session to run each sample code.

 The sample code expects your imputed data to be in best guess/hard called bed/bim/fam PLINK format with sex in column 5 (male = 1, female = 2) of the fam file.
 The sample code expects the chromosomes to be merged so that there is a single set of bed/bim/fam files containing genome-wide data.